slorber/react-reboot/README.md

 # react-reboot

-The easiest way to refresh your React components.
+The easiest way to refresh your React components with up-to-date syntax.

-There's also possibility to run this pipeline online in the playground with simple code copy-pasting (TODO find sponsor to host)
+There's also possibility to run this pipeline online in the playground with simple code copy-pasting (TODO find sponsor to host it)

 Before                     |  After
 :-------------------------:|:-------------------------: